- Marseille, France

 Joined the School in 2010 as Principal of the Trainee Program

-September 2012 promoted to Associate Director
+Promoted to Associate Director in 2012

-Born in Marseille, France, Patrick studied with Rudy Bryans, his mother Colette Armand, and at the Ecole de Danse de Marseille.
+Born in Marseille, France, Patrick Armand studied with Rudy Bryans, his mother Colette Armand, and at the Ecole de Danse de Marseille.
 He won the Prix de Lausanne in 1980 and continued his studies at the School of American Ballet and at the Centre de Danse International in Cannes.
 In 1981, he joined the Ballet Theatre Français and was promoted to principal dancer in 1983.
-That same year, he was nominated for a Laurence Olivier Award for his performance in Béjart’s Song of a Wayfarer with Rudolf Nureyev.
-In 1984 Patrick was invited by Peter Schaufuss to join the London Festival Ballet (now English National Ballet), where he danced for six years before joining the Boston Ballet in 1990, under the direction of Bruce Marks.
+That same year, Armand was nominated for a Laurence Olivier Award for his performance in Béjart’s Song of a Wayfarer with Rudolf Nureyev.
+In 1984 he was invited by Peter Schaufuss to join the London Festival Ballet (now English National Ballet), where he danced for six years before joining the Boston Ballet in 1990, under the direction of Bruce Marks.

-Patrick’s repertoire includes many leading roles in works by Ashton, Balanchine, Cranko, MacMillan, Petit, Tetley, and van Manen.
-Notably, in 1988, he performed Siegfried in the world premiere of Natalia Makarova’s Swan Lake at London Festival Ballet.
+Armand's repertoire includes many leading roles in works by Ashton, Balanchine, Cranko, MacMillan, Petit, Tetley, and van Manen.
+Notably, in 1988, he performed Siegfried in the world premiere of Natalia Makarova’s Swan Lake at London Festival Ballet (now English National Ballet).
 That same year, he was voted best dancer of the year by the British magazine, Dance and Dancers.
 In addition, he has had work created on him by such choreographers as Bohbot, Bruce, Tharp, and Wheeldon, among others.
-As a guest artist, Patrick has performed with the Australian Ballet, the Bayerische Staatsballet, the Deutsche Oper Ballet, the Kirov Ballet, and the Noriko Kobayashi Ballet Theatre.
-Since 2002, he has been the director of the Studio Ballet Colette Armand in Marseille.
+As a guest artist, Armand performed with the Australian Ballet, the Bayerische Staatsballet, the Deutsche Oper Ballet (Berlin), the Kirov Ballet, and the Noriko Kobayashi Ballet Theatre.
+In 2002, he took over the direction of Studio Ballet Colette Armand in Marseille.
 He has also been a frequent guest teacher for schools and companies in Amsterdam, Florence, London, Naples, Tokyo, and Toronto.